The Hidden Cost of Effective Leadership

 When leadership works but requires increasing internal effort, the issue is rarely a lack of discipline.
 It has more to do with the inner capacity available to remain present and grounded under pressure.

-I work with leaders to expand their inner capacity for effective leadership under pressure..
+I work with senior and executive leaders in complex, high-stakes environments to expand their inner capacity for effective leadership when it matters most.

-I work with leaders to expand their inner capacity for effective leadership under pressure.
+I work with senior and executive leaders in complex, high-stakes environments to expand their inner capacity for effective leadership when it matters most.

 My mission is clear.